Skip to Content

 How do I apply for TANF in Arkansas?

-Applications for Transitional Employment Assistance (TEA) can be filed in person at the local DHS office in the county where you reside or apply online through Access Arkansas for expedited processing.
+Applications for Transitional Employment Assistance (TEA) can be submitted in person at the local DHS office or through Access Arkansas for expedited processing.

 Arkansas Supplemental Nutrition Assistance Program (SNAP)